kvannotten/ricer/README.md

 ## Templates

-You have to have a configuration entry for every template you put in the templates directory.

-Templates' extensions should be `tmpl`, thus you can disable templates by using a different extension.

-Using our configuration example from above, we should create the following file: `XDG_HOME_CONFIG/ricer/templates/mytemplatename.tmpl`, which could contain the following:
+Using our configuration example from above, we should create the following file: `/path/to/your/template`, which could contain the following:

 **Note:** Ricer uses the go [html/template](https://golang.org/pkg/html/template/) package for its templates